leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean BEqDBType}}
 ```
-This is not the same as an instance for the codes themselves:
+This is not the same as an instance for the codes:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean BEqDBTypeCodes}}
 ```
 The former instance allows comparison of values drawn from the types described by the codes, while the latter allows comparison of the codes themselves.

 A `Repr` instance can be written using the same technique.
 The method of the `Repr` class is called `reprPrec` because it is designed to take things like operator precedence into account when displaying values.
 Refining the type through dependent pattern matching allows the `reprPrec` methods from the `Repr` instances for `Int`, `String`, and `Bool` to be used: